faker-js/faker/docs/guide/upgrading.md

 ### Upgrade to TypeScript v5

 We now use TypeScript v5 for our project (previously v4).
-While generally not breaking for users, this might have small side effects on our types.

-#### Usage of TypeScript 5 Features

 The helpers module now uses TS5 features, so if you are using Faker with TypeScript, you must use TS5.

 ```ts